+Caution

-OpenOffice.org 3.x Draw Guide Free eBook Edition If your picture is linked, filters are applied only to the current view.
+If your picture is linked, filters are applied only to the current view.
 The stored picture is not changed.
 When you close the document, all filtering is lost.
-You should ensure that you export the picture to create a copy with all the filters applied
+You should ensure that you export the picture to create a copy with all the filters applied (${\bf File} > {\bf Export}$).

-(File > Export).

 If you have embedded the graphic in the document, all filters are applied directly on the embedded graphic and cannot be undone in a subsequent session.
 If you do not want to retain a filter, you must use Edit > Undo to return to an earlier state of editing.
 After you save and close the document, the filter effects are permanent.

-Eyedropper

-Use the eyedropper to change one color in a picture for another or set the color as transparent.
+Changing colors using the eyedropper Use the eyedropper to change one color in a picture for another or set the color as transparent.
 The tool always works on the entire picture; you cannot select only a region for editing.
 The changes are carried out on the graphic itself and therefore require it to be embedded.
 Attempts to use the eyedropper tool on a linked graphic result in the following message: This graphic is linked to a document.
 Do you want to unlink the graphic is order to edit it?

-The tool can be used on all raster graphic formats and with many Metafile formats.
+The tool can be used on all raster graphic formats and with many-but not all-Metafile formats.
+Note In OpenOffice.org 3.4, this feature is called the Color Replacer.

-The eyedropper might not work on some Metafile formats.
-Note